Ahmedsaed/Driver-Drowsiness-Detection/Readme.md

 # Driver Drowsiness Detection

-This project aims to reduce car accidents by detecting if the driver is a wake or not and then take a specific action. for our case, we used a recommendation system to play energetic music to help the drive stay awake and focused
+A computer vision project that aims to reduce car accidents by detecting if the driver is a wake or not then it takes a specific action. for our case, we used a recommendation system to play energetic music to help the driver stay awake and focused.

 **This repo hosts the command line interface and the deployment**